thematrixdev/hko-weather-card/README.md

 - Adds Locale customisation for number formats
 - Added to card-picker in Lovelace
 - Added option to show minimum or maximum first in forecast
-- Added option to show 1 decimal place to temperatures
+- Added option to show 1 decimal place to temperatures, apparent temperature, todays max/min, and pressure
 - Show rainfall as an intensity or absolute number
 - Removed leading zeros if 12hr time
 - Added Wind Gust